 You can take my word for it as I’ve been fishing for over 20 years now and reviewed (and snapped!) a heck of a lot of rods.
 For this review we went through over 500 individual reviews and found some of the best on the market.

-If you’re looking for a telescopic fishing rod make sure to check out our reviews there too, but for now on with the spinning rods:
+If you’re looking for best telescopic fishing rod make sure to check out our reviews there too, but for now on with the spinning rods:

 The great thing about a spinning rod is that you can use it on any kind of water, including rivers, lakes, and the open sea.
 It’s possible to target all sorts of fish species, from trout to salmon, walleye, perch, and flounder.
 There are no limits when it comes to spin fishing, and it’s very affordable to get started.
 Studies have shown that fishing reduces stress and helps people relax, so it’s a great hobby to get into.